Rushabh-454/NodeJS-weather-app/README.md

 ## Packages

-Run `npm init` to install all the required packages.
+Run `npm install` to install all the required packages.

 ## Installation